 - The basilar joint (sometimes called the first carpometacarpal joint) at the base of the thumb

-- Certain joints of the wrist that connect the wrist’s eight carpal bones with each other and the bones of the forearm (the radius and ulna)
+- Certain joints of the wrist that connect the wrist’s 8 carpal bones with each other and the bones of the forearm (the radius and ulna)

-The metacarpophalangeal (MCP) joints, or large knuckles of the hand, are less likely to be affected by osteoarthritis.
+The metacarpophalangeal (MCP) joints, the largest knuckles of the hand, are less likely to be affected by osteoarthritis.

 In This Article: